dsl-unibe-ch/create-your-personal-website-slides-2023/slides.md

 ## Program

-Morning: foundations and theory
+**foundations and theory**

 - What is a website, technically?
 (Domain, DNS, Host...)
-- What are HTML, CSS and Javascript?
+- What are HTML, CSS (and Javascript)?
 - What is Markdown?
 - What is _git_ and _GitHub_, and why should I care?

-_Lunchbreak_

-Afternoon: Getting our hands dirty

-- What is Jeckyll?
-(Static Site generation)
+- What is Jekyll
 - What are GithubPages (Hosting our page the easy way)

+---

+**Getting our hands dirty**

 - Choosing a template
+- deploying
+- buying and setting up a domain
+- setting up GitHub Codespaces
 - Create Content
-- Edit our template
+- Style our template
-- embedding zotero, videos, etc.
+- embedding zotero, etc.

 ---